Saasufy/saasufy-components/README.md

 **Example usage**

 The following example shows how to bind multiple `input-provider` components to an `input-combiner`.
-In this example, the `input-combiner` component forwards the combined, formatted values to the `collection-view-params` attribute of a `company-browser` component.
+In this example, the `input-combiner` component forwards the combined, formatted values to the `collection-view-params` attribute of a `company-viewer` component.

 Note that the `value` inside the `provider-template` attribute of the `input-combiner` is an object with keys that represent the `name` attribute of the different source `input-provider` components.
 The `combineFilters` function produces a combined query string (joined with `%AND%`) by iterating over the `value` object which holds different parts of the query as provided by different `input-provider` components.